 The Florida Supreme Court ruled in a 2016 case (Westphal vs. City of St. Petersburg) that limiting benefits to 104 weeks for a person who was totally disabled, but had not reached maximum medical improvement, was unconstitutional.
 The benefits were extended to 260 weeks.

 If you are out only seven days or less, you won’t receive any lost wages compensation.
-You won’t start receiving lost wages benefits on the eighth day.
+You will start receiving lost wages benefits on the eighth day.

 If you are out 21 or more days, you will be compensated for the first seven you missed.